databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_width
 **********************

-.. function:: rst_width(raster)
+.. function:: rst_width(tile)

-    Computes the width of the raster in pixels.
+    Computes the width of the raster tile in pixels.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.A column containing the path to a raster file.